v-iashin/Synchformer/README.md

 In particular, we fine-tune ('unfreeze') the stage II model and replace the 21-class classification head with a 2-class classification head.

+To fine-tune the synchronization model for the task of synchronizability, run the following,

 ```bash
 S2_CKPT_ID="xx-xx-xxTxx-xx-xx"  # replace this with an exp folder name